pliablepixels/zmMagik/README.md

 FAQ
 -----

+* What is "mixed" background extraction?
+  * This is the default mode.
+It uses the very fast openCV background subtraction to detect motion, and then uses YOLO to refine the search to see if it really is an object worth marking.
+Use this mode by default, unless you need more speed, in which case, use "backround_extraction"

 * Using "background_extraction" mode isn't that great
-  * Yeah, its 'pre,pre,pre alpha'
-  * Foreground and background are measured based on what is moving (foreground) and what is not (background)
+  * Yes, that's why you should use "mixed"
+  * Some tips:
     * Use masks to restrict area
     * Use `--display` to see what is going on, look at frame masks and output
     * Try changing the learning rate of the background extractor
     * See if using a different Background extractor for `fgbg` in `globals.py` helps you (read [this](https://docs.opencv.org/3.3.0/d2/d55/group__bgsegm.html#gae561c9701970d0e6b35ec12bae149814))
     * Fiddle with kernel_clean and kernel_fill in `globals.py`
-* Using "Yolo" extraction mode is great, but it overlays complete rectangles
+* Using "Yolo" or "mixed" extraction mode is great, but it overlays complete rectangles
-  * Yeah, unlike "background_extraction" yolo doesn't report a mask of the object shape, only a bounding box
+  * Yes, unlike "background_extraction" yolo doesn't report a mask of the object shape, only a bounding box
   * I'll add masked R-CNN too, you can try that (will be slower than Yolo)
   * Maybe you can suggest a smarter way to overlay the rectangle using some fancy operators that will act like its blending?